AllinoneCyberteam/Mass-email-sender/README.md

 ## Configuration

-First setup the 'CONFIG' file with email address, password, subject and message.
+First setup the *config.txt* file with email address, password, subject and message.

 ```text
 {